 Pramila and Ribraj live together with their three young children, a disabled brother and elderly parents in Bhandara, Chitwan.
-With the responsibility of looking after the needs of so many family members, one can only imagine how busy this couple must be.
-And yet, despite this, they always find time for each other and, luckily for us, also time to speak to our Change reporter about what it takes to be the most understanding couple in Nepal.
+Despite having to look after the needs of so many family members, they still find time for each other and, luckily for us, time to speak to our Change reporter about what it takes to be the most understanding couple in Nepal.

-Like many couples, Pramila and Ribraj were brought together by their family members.
-Ribraj was working away from home in Pokhara, when he received a call from his father telling him that they had found a girl who they thought would be suitable for him.
-Ribraj, being a thoughtful person, told his father that it would be best if the family met the girl first.
-He was concerned that if he went to see the girl and her family rejected him, then her reputation could be questioned by others in her community.
-His parents agreed and went to meet the girl, Pramila, on his behalf.
-After their first meeting, Ribraj’s parents were immediately taken by the warm, friendly and humble nature of Pramila.
-They passed along their thoughts to Ribraj, who met her soon after and was equally impressed.
+While working away from home in Pokhara, Ribraj received a call from his father, who told him that he had found a girl he thought was suitable for him.
+A thoughtful person, Ribraj told his father that it would be best if the family met the young woman, Pramila, first, concerned about possible damage to her reputation if her family rejected him.
+His parents agreed and went to meet Pramila on his behalf.
+Ribraj’s parents were immediately taken by Pramila’s warm, friendly and humble nature, and passed along their thoughts to Ribraj, who met her soon after and was equally impressed.

-Once Ribraj had decided he wanted to marry Pramila, he was open and honest with her, about everything, from the very start.
-He told her that he didn’t come from a well-to-do family, that his parents were old and would need a lot of looking after and that his brother was disabled and dependent on others for everything including feeding, cleaning and mobility.
+After deciding he wanted to marry Pramila, Ribraj was open and honest with her about everything.
+He told her that he didn’t come from a well-to-do family, and that his elderly parents and disabled brother would need a lot of looking after and would be dependent on others for feeding, cleaning and mobility.
 Marrying Ribraj would mean that she would have to share his responsibilities and face hardships with patience and endurance.
-Pramila was touched by the honesty and straightforwardness of Ribraj.
-She also admired his commitment and love for his family and hoped then that if this man loved and treated his family so well, then he would love and treat her with the same commitment and respect.
-That was all 17 years ago and they have been married ever since.
+Touched by his honesty and straightforwardness, as well as his dedication and love for his family, Pramila married Ribraj, knowing that if he loved and treated his family so well, that he would love and treat her with the same commitment and respect.

 Pramila: Back in those days, the boy and girl didn’t talk much to each other before getting married.
 Most of the things would have been decided by the family.
 But when we talked to each other he told me his familial situation.
 He was very open and honest about it.
 I told him that I wanted to continue my studies after marriage and he said he would not stop me pursuing my education.
 His love and dedication for his family was what I admired the most about him.
 I knew then that I would also get the same love and dedication, if I were his wife.